 The project 'Rethinking Plastics' encouraged exchange and pilot activities on reuse approaches in the food and beverage sector.
-Based on examples from Asia and Europe, the guide 'How to Promote Reusable Packaging in Food Delivery and Takeaway' provides orientation and practical examples for businesses and policymakers on how reusable packaging can celebrate its come-back and contribute to cost savings, waste prevention and healthier air, soil, water, and marine environments.
+Based on examples from Asia and Europe, the guide 'How to Promote Reuse Packaging in Food Delivery and Takeaway' provides orientation and practical examples for businesses policymakers on how reusable packaging can celebrate its come-back and contribute to cost savings, waste prevention and healthier air, soil, water, and marine environments.
+Part 1 offers insights into business models and food and beverage sector.
+Based on examples from Asia and Europe, the guide 'How to Promote Reusable Packaging in Food Delivery and Takeaway' provides orientation and practical examples for businesses and and marine environments.
 Part 1 offers insights into business models and practices while part 2 summarises public policies and includes a list of recommendations as well as policy examples from different countries in Asia and Europe.

-" rethinkingplastics.eu/downloads/177-guide-and-recommendations-how-to-promote-reusable-packaging-in-food-delivery-and-takeaway)
+" rethinkingplastics.eu/downloads/177-guide-and-recommendations-how-topromote-reusable-packaging-in-food-delivery-and-takeaway)